bsolomon1124/misc/azure/azure_notes.md

 This section deals with how Microsoft, the cloud provider, manages the underlying resources you are building on.

 - **Microsoft Privacy Statement**: explains what personal data Microsoft processes, how Microsoft processes it, and for what purposes
+    - Some Microsoft products require personal information or otherwise can't be used
+    - Microsoft may share personal information with vendors on Microsoft's behalf
 - **Microsoft Trust Center**: a website resource containing information and details about how Microsoft implements and supports security, privacy, compliance, and transparency
 - **Service Trust Portal** (STP): the Microsoft public site for publishing audit reports and other compliance-related information relevant to Microsoft’s cloud services
     - You could maintain and track compliance with FedRAMP, GDPR, etc
-- **Compliance Manager**: a workflow-based risk assessment dashboard within the Trust Portal that enables you to track, assign, and verify your organization's regulatory compliance activities
+- **Compliance Manager**: enables you to track, assign, and verify your organization's regulatory compliance activities
+    - A workflow-based risk assessment dashboard within the Trust Portal
     - Contains detailed information provided by Microsoft to auditors and regulators
     - Provides a Compliance Score to help you track your progress and prioritize auditing controls